CrazyAmphibian/Osmosis/readme.txt

 changelog:
-	1.2.8
+	1.2.9
+		made image view scroll bars more intuitive bandaid solution for memory leaks
+			garbage collector will be ran every 20 seconds 1.2.8
 		images now use a seperate function to retrieve just their size. it is >10x faster. your config image loading count can be increased a lot more with less performance impact.